 Your Nashville divorce attorney from Miller Upshaw Family Law, PLLC will work with forensic accountants, experts in business valuation, and other subject matter experts to unravel complex business and financial matters, so that decisions can be made about how they will be distributed.

 At Miller Upshaw Family Law, PLLC, our focus is on you.
 Our experienced team of Nashville family law attorneys are here to help you sort out issues such as business asset division and other complex divorce challenges.
-You may call us at 615-454-9899 or contact us to reserve a consultation with an experienced attorney right away.
+You may call us at 615-391-4200 or contact us to reserve an in-person or video consultation with an experienced attorney right away.